fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 }
 ```

-Such concept that "computing won't happen together for different code branches" seems natural for software development, but it's not the case for the design of hardware chip circuits.
+Such concept that "only one conditional branch will be executed" seems natural for software development, but it's not the case for the design of hardware chip circuits.
 In development of sequential logic circuits in hardware, logics of all "branches" (if still called "branch") will be executed at the time the sequence is triggered.
 The developer needs to choose and maintain correct global states from different "branches".

-Code for ZF proof will eventually be converted into some immense polynomials (probably with hundreds of millions of terms), such that proving of the program will be converted to proving of the polynomials.
+Code for ZK proof will eventually be converted into some immense polynomials (probably with hundreds of millions of terms), such that proving of the program will be converted to proving of the polynomials.
+The polynomials are then constrained in the form of gate circuit.
+That's also one of the reason why we call ZKP programs as circuits.
 Thus, the code has the same property as hardware circuits: code from all branches will be executed together.
 That's why ZK proof code is called "circuits".
 In addition, similar to hardware circuits, there are no recursion and complex loops in the ZK proof circuits, and the number of loops can only be constant (actually, loops will be unrolled as syntactic sugars, i.e., loop unrolling).

 Therefore, when developing ZK proof circuits, developers need to reconsider their habits from software development.
 For example, when optimizing softwares, we could focus on the most frequently executed branch, and deprioritize the non-frequent ones.
-But in ZK proof circuits, as all branches will be executed, the non-frequent branches need the same efforts.
+But in ZK proof circuits, as all branches will be executed, the non-frequent branches need to be considered as well.

 ### Opinions on DSL